variantstudios/compasshighschool.org/pages/resources/index.md

 layout: page
 ---

-## Resources Informing the Work in the Development of Compass High School, Fort Collins, CO
+## Resources informing our work at Compass:

 Berger, Warren.
 (2014).
 A More Beautiful Question: The Power of Inquiry to Spark Breakthrough Ideas.
 New York: Bloomsberry USA